"Life is about learning, growing and evolving from our experiences"

 Kelvin Young is a certified Sound Healer and owner of Kelvin Young, LLC.
 He is also a person in sustained recovery, which means he haven’t used alcohol or other drugs to cope with his mental and emotional distress since March 6, 2009.
 The first time he was exposed to sound healing, Kelvin discovered the sounds of the crystal and Tibetan singing bowls and gongs calmed his mind, relaxed his body and nourished his soul.
 He went on to study sound healing with Master Sound Healers, Zacciah Blackburn of The Center of Light, Paul Hubbert of the Holographic Sound and Inner Balance and Satya Brat Jaiswal of the International Academy of Sound Healing.
 Kelvin has also studied with Brian Luke Seaward of Inspiration Unlimited, a renowned international expert in the field of holistic stress management, received his recovery coach training at CT Community for Addiction Recovery (CCAR) and his Recovery Support Specialist (RSS) certification at Recovery University.
 (Advocacy Unlimited) He is also trained in Intentional Peer Support (IPS) and Emotional CPR. (eCPR)

-Kelvin has presented around the country in diverse settings, including CCAR Multiple Pathways to Recovery Conference, Alternatives Conference, Yoga Reaches Out, Newtown Yoga Festival, The Shift Network, Indie Yoga in San Francisco, CA, Alex Grey's Chapel of Sacred Mirrors, Copper Beech Institute, yoga studios, retreat centers, conferences, high schools, colleges, prisons, addiction treatment centers, psychiatric inpatient units at state hospitals and mental health agencies.
+Kelvin has presented around the country in diverse settings, including CCAR Multiple Pathways to Recovery Conference, Alternatives Conference, Yoga Reaches Out, Newtown Yoga Festival, The Shift Network, Indie Yoga in San Francisco, CA, Alex Grey's Chapel of Sacred Mirrors, Copper Beech Institute, CT Women's Consortium, yoga studios, retreat centers, conferences, high schools, colleges, prisons, addiction treatment centers, psychiatric inpatient units at state hospitals and mental health agencies.
 He also was presented with the 2017 Dr. F. Marcus Brown Memorial Integrative Medicine Award for exceptional commitment to incorporating integrative medicine within CT Valley Hospital, a state psychiatric hospital.
-Kelvin also serves on the board of directors at CT BIPOC Mental Health and Wellness Initiative, Manchester CT HOPE Initiative, Health Is Priority Foundation, and A Promise To Jordan, Inc. He is a member of the Sound Healer's Association and CT Alcohol and Drug Policy Council.
+Kelvin also serves on the board of directors at CT BIPOC Mental Health and Wellness Initiative, Manchester CT HOPE Initiative, Health Is Priority Foundation, and A Promise To Jordan, Inc. He is a member of the CT Alcohol and Drug Policy Council and Sound Healer's Association.

 Kelvin is a founding member of Toivo, a peer-run, recovery-based, holistic healing center in Hartford.
 He has also been inducted into the CT Hall of Change in September, 2020 which is designed to recognize formerly incarcerated men and women who have made substantial contribution to CT communities since their release.
 Kelvin was featured in a powerful documentary on trauma, addiction and recovery called "Uprooting Addiction and is the author of "Finding Freedom Behind Bars: A Journey Of Self-Discovery & Healing" where he shares his story of addiction, incarceration and 3 keys that have helped him move forward without turning back to self-destructive ways of coping or simply giving up.